tytydraco/yessleep/out/The_Kiosk.md

 Well, onto the next one I guess… A more recent development with the *roosters.* The thing with the roosters is that they are not visible.
 You can’t see them, but they sure as hell can see you.
 But like any other person or thing that comes to this kiosk, they seem to respect its boundaries, for some reason.

  The roosters – as Winston told me, like to rip people apart.
 But they choose their prey carefully and leave no traces behind.
 Why do I call them roosters?
-Well they become more and more active as the night progresses and just before sunrise tend to bang and scrach on the kiosk roof and walls like they are desperately trying to get inside.
+Well they become more and more active as the night progresses and just before sunrise tend to bang and scracth on the kiosk roof and walls like they are desperately trying to get inside.

 They’d wake up anyone from the deepest of slumbers.
 Sometimes they do shake up the kiosk a bit to knock some things down, but nothing too much.
 It ain’t broken bottles but its just fallen candy bars and such.